Batunacun2020/XGBoost-SHAP-values/README.md

 #### Data collection and processing
 In line with previous studies, A total of 20 (include one policy proxy variable) drivers were used in this project to simulating grassland degradation in Xilingol.
 #### Drvier description
+For example: disdens is the abbreviation of distance to dense grassland, it was the euclidean distance that calculated by ArcGIS.
+Disdens is a proxy drivers, that could stand for the existing dense grassland effects and the comprehensitive environment of the dense grassland.
 Driver name | Description
 ------------ | -------------
 disdens | distance to dense grass